jforrest602/projects/MYDFIR_30Day_Challenge_Part3.md

 Custom alerts for unauthorized SSH connections and associated dashboard visualizations are vital for detecting potential breaches and mitigating risks promptly.
 They enable real-time monitoring, quick identification of suspicious activity, and actionable insights, helping protect sensitive systems and data from unauthorized access.

 ## Day 15: Remote Desktop Protocol (RDP)
+Remote Desktop Protocol (RDP) is one of the most commonly abused protocols.
+According to this [source](https://www.sophos.com/en-us/press/press-releases/2024/04/cybercriminals-abuse-remote-desktop-protocol-rdp-90-attacks-handled), it was present in 90% of ransomware attacks in the year 2023.

+#### What is RDP?
+RDP is a protocol, or a set of agreed upon rules on which to operate, that is used for communication between a terminal server and a terminal server client.
+It operates within TCP and defaults to port 3389.
+It allows authorized users to connect remotely to another machine.

+Read more about it from Microsoft [here](https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol).

+#### Why is it used?
+RDP is accessible, convenient, and saves time.
+It allows users to remotely connect to endpoints to work or troubleshoot problems without have to be in the same physical location.
+However, these upsides of RDP are accompanied by risk.

+#### How do malicious actors abuse it?
+RDP is one way an attacker can gain initial access to a target network.
+Servers will often have the RDP service open and exposed to the internet if the organization has not tightened up its security configurations.
+This means that it's possible for anyone from the internet to try and connect to that server.
+This can be done through brute force or with stolen credentials.
+Once this initial access is gained, depending on the level of privileges, the attacker can now do things like steal more data or move to other areas of the network.

+#### How can you identify endpoints with RDP exposed to the internet?
+[Shodan](https://www.shodan.io/) (*account required*)identifies servers with RDP open to the internet by scanning IP addresses across the internet and checking for specific ports associated with RDP.
+When Shodan scans an IP, it probes common ports for services and identifies the service banners or response patterns that indicate RDP is running.
+It then indexes these findings, which allows users to search for devices with RDP exposed publicly.
+Shodan essentially maps the global internet to highlight systems with potentially risky configurations like open RDP ports.

+[Censys](https://censys.com/) is a search engine that scans the internet to collect and index data about devices and services exposed to the web.
+Similar to Shodan, Censys continuously scans the global internet to discover servers, services, and their vulnerabilities.

+How can you protect yourself?